 (Exhibit No. TW-7)

-The negotiated rate formula under this agreement was similar to Sempra’s negotiated rate transaction that that became effective on February 6, 2001, except that a 50 – 50 sharing mechanism was added to the rate formula.
+The negotiated rate formula under this agreement was similar to Sempra’s negotiated rate transaction that became effective on February 6, 2001, except that a 50 – 50 sharing mechanism was added to the rate formula.

 Richardson/March 2001/Sub-docket 014: